octoblu/forwarder-service/README.md

 meshblu_auth_uuid
 meshblu_auth_token
 ````
-The UUID and Token should belong to the user or device that will have subscriptions created on their behalf
+The Uuid and Token should belong to the user or device that will have subscriptions created on their behalf
 ### Get Forwarder Types /types GET
 Get the list of forwarder types.
 Returns `200` with forwarder types